 Please find the answers to Hamilton general water FAQs below.
 To access FAQs for Private Fire Line and Sewer Discharge Permits, click here.

-An average household that annually consumes 200 cubic metres of water will pay an additional $33.20 per year or 58 cents each week.
-This average represents a 4.28% increase from 2020.
-Hamilton customers pay less than a penny for a litre of water.
+An average household that annually consumes 200 cubic metres of water will pay an additional $53.45 per year or $4.45 each month.

 If we were to create a fixed charge for a minimum amount of water, the fixed charge would have to be higher to cover the related fixed costs.
 A fixed price would penalize those who practice conservation or do not use the minimum amount of water monthly.